ErolledDev/linkify/README.md

-# LinkEarn: Earn money by Link Redirection
+# Linkify: Earn money by Link Redirection
 LinkEarn is a simple web application for generating shareable links with customizable details like title, description, image, and URL.
 ## Features